Skip to main content

 Jollof Rice

-West African classic - Liberian version with deep tomato flavor, smoky spices, chicken or beef.
+The West African staple, Liberian-style: deep tomato flavour, smoky spices, with chicken or beef.

 Fufu